On the clique number of Paley graphs of prime power order: Introduction

+In particular, Theorem \ref{main} implies that $\omega(P_q) \leq \sqrt{q/2}+o(\sqrt{q})$, which improves Theorem \ref{BMR} by a multiplicative constant.
+One can use the uniform distribution of the fractional parts of $\{\sqrt{p}: p \equiv 1 \pmod 4\}$ (see for example \cite[Corollary 6.4]{Yip2}) to deduce that both bounds on the right-hand-side of equation \eqref{maint} take the lead infinitely often.

-We will extend the notion of derivatives to the finite field in section 2.
-The proof of the main result will be given in section 3.
-In section 4, we will describe a variant of Theorem \ref{t1}, which possibly leads to the following improved bound on $\omega(P_q)$: \begin{conj} There is some constant $c>0$, such that if $p \equiv 1 \pmod{4}$, and $q=p^{2s+1}$ for some positive integer $s$, then $\omega(P_q) \leq \sqrt{\frac{q}{2}}+cp^{s-1}$. \end{conj}
+We will extend the notion of derivatives to the finite field in Section \ref{sec2}.
+The proof of the main result will be given in Section \ref{sec3}.
+In Section \ref{sec4}, we will describe a variant of Theorem \ref{t1}, which possibly leads to the following (further) improved upper bound on $\omega(P_q)$.